WHO WE ARE

 A local philanthropist has graciously donated 8 kanals of prime land of Gujrat District to CHEF Internafional to establish a charitable hospital and insfitufion, known as "Chaudhry Sajjad Haider Memorial Hospital and Training Center" in District Gujrat.
 The project will be implemented in 3 phases.
 The hospital is located in the village of Dheerkey.
 The Hospital is surrounded by villages Dheerkey, Shadiwal, Mohla, Samma, Ghazichak, Kathala, Dheerky Khurd etc. which are within a distance of one kilometer from the Hospital, The populafion of these villages are over 20,000 and together with other smaller villages the hospital will cater to a rural populafion of over 30,000 in its surroundings, in addifion to the urban populafion nearby which is within a radius of hve kilometers of the hospital.

-What is the Chaudhry Sajjad Haider Memorial Hospital and Insfitute (CSHMH&I)
+Chaudhry Sajjad Haider Memorial Hospital and Institute (CSHMH&I): Visionary Healthcare Initiative

 What is the burden of blindness and vision impairment in Cujrat district)